-By the 36th week, the head may "engage" (drop into the pelvic area) - a process called "lightening."
+By the 36th week, the head may "engage" (drop into the pelvic area).
+This is a process called "lightening."

-The bones of the skull remain soft to make it easier to pass through the birth canal.
+The bones of the skull stay soft to make it easier to pass through the birth canal.

 For many babies, the irises of the eyes are slate blue.
 The permanent eye color will not appear until several days or weeks after birth.

-The fetus can suck its thumb and has the ability to cry.
+The fetus can suck its thumb and can cry.

-By 38 to 40 weeks, the fetus' lanugo has disappeared almost completely.
+By 38 to 40 weeks, the fetus' lanugo has almost all gone away.

-By 38 to 40 weeks, the lungs have matured completely.
+By 38 to 40 weeks, the lungs have matured fully.

-The baby is covered in vernix caseosa (or simply called vernix), a creamy, protective coating on the skin.
+The baby is covered in vernix caseosa (or simply called vernix).
+This is a creamy, protective coating on the skin.

-The head will usually turn downward during the last couple of weeks of pregnancy.
+The head will often turn downward during the last couple of weeks of pregnancy.

-In the third trimester, some women become increasingly uncomfortable as their due date nears.
-As the fetus grows in size and crowds the abdominal cavity, some mothers-to-be have difficulty taking deep breaths or getting comfortable at night for sleep, while others are free from any discomfort as they anxiously await the arrival of their new son or daughter.
+In the third trimester, you may become more uncomfortable as your due date nears.
+As the fetus grows in size and crowds the abdominal cavity, you may have a hard time taking deep breaths or getting comfortable at night for sleep.
+Or you may not have any discomfort as you anxiously await the arrival of your new son or daughter.

-The following is a list of changes and symptoms that a woman may experience during the third trimester and includes:
+Here is a list of changes and symptoms that you may have during the third trimester:

-Increased skin temperature as the fetus radiates body heat, causing the mother to feel hot.
+Increased skin temperature as the fetus radiates body heat, causing you to feel hot.

-Swelling of the ankles, hands, and face may happen (called edema), as the mother continues to retain fluids.
+Swelling of the ankles, hands, and face (edema) as you keep retaining fluids.

-Hair may begin to grow on a woman's arms, legs, and face due to increased hormone stimulation of hair follicles.
-Hair may also feel coarser.
+Hair may start to grow on your arms, legs, and face because hormones are stimulating the hair follicles.
+Your hair may also feel coarser.

 Leg cramps may happen more often.

-Braxton-Hicks contractions (false labor) may begin to happen at irregular intervals in preparation for childbirth.
+False labor (Braxton-Hicks contractions) may start at irregular intervals in preparation for childbirth.

 Stretch marks may appear on the stomach, breast, thighs, and buttocks.

-Colostrum (a fluid in the breasts that nourishes the baby until the breast milk becomes available) may begin to leak from the nipples.
+Colostrum may start to leak from your nipples.
+This is a fluid in the breasts that nourishes the baby until the breastmilk becomes available.

-Dry, itchy skin may persist, particularly on the stomach, as the skin continues to grow and stretch.
+Dry, itchy skin may continue, particularly on the stomach.
+This is because the skin continues to grow and stretch.

-Skin pigmentation may become more apparent, especially dark patches of skin on the face.
+Skin pigmentation may become more apparent.
+You may have dark patches of skin on your face.

 Constipation, heartburn, and indigestion may continue.

-Increased white-colored vaginal discharge (leukorrhea), which may contain more mucus.
+White-colored vaginal discharge (leukorrhea) may increase and contain more mucus.

-Varicose veins in the legs may persist and increase in severity.
+Varicose veins in the legs may continue and get worse.

-As demonstrated above, each woman carries her baby differently, depending on her body structure and amount of weight gain.
+As shown above, each woman carries her baby differently.
+It depends on her body structure and amount of weight gain.